chef/automate/components/automate-chef-io/content/docs/workflow_install.md

 2. Creating a user in previous step displays a private key to stdout.
 Copy this content and and save it on the **Chef Automate** server as: `/hab/svc/automate-workflow-server/var/etc/delivery.pem`

-3. If this is a new chef-server, create an organization on the chef server with:
+3. If this is a new Chef Server, create an organization on the chef server with:

     ```shell
     `sudo chef-server-ctl org-create workflow workflow